GRS-DPG/GRS-API/README.md

-# Welcome to the Skills and certification management system
+# Welcome to the Grievance Redress System

 - [Authors](#authors)
 - [Prerequisites](#prerequisites)